 VAT Registrations enable businesses to charge and recover appropriate local VAT where applicable for their business.
 In some countries, thresholds may be in place so that a VAT Registration is only necessary once the turnover exceeds an annual limit, but in many EU countries there are no thresholds for VAT Registration – it is essential that businesses consult local VAT legislation to establish if they have a requirement to obtain a VAT Registration.

 Why might a VAT Registration be necessary?

 - Making supplies related to land situated in a particular country

 - Making supplies to local customers from a warehouse based in another country

 - Importing goods

 VAT Registration Applications

-To secure a VAT Registration, an application must be made directly to the country where you are required to register.
-Local tax authorities will often have questions and queries surrounding this process, so it is often necessary to have local language skills to ensure you are making the right decisions for your business.
+Firstly to secure a VAT Registration, an application must be made directly to the country where you are required to register.
+More frequently local tax authorities often question and query this process.
+So it is always necessary to have local language skills in order to ensure you are making the right decisions for your business.